General-Purpose Models for the Chemical Sciences: LLMs and Beyond: Building Principles of GPMs

 \subsection{Taxonomy of Foundation Models}

-In this review, we focus on \glspl{gpm}, which are commonly trained on vast, often unstructured datasets and are able to generalize to new tasks easily.
-Currently, \glspl{llm} are the most prominent members of the \gls{gpm} family, but many of the principles discussed here are transferable across different types of \glspl{gpm}, and we will use the term \gls{gpm} to highlight these general applications.
+In this review, we focus on \glspl{gpm}.
+Currently, \glspl{llm} are the most prominent members of the \gls{gpm} family, but many of the principles discussed here are transferable across different types of \glspl{gpm}.

-\Glspl{gpm} can efficiently operate in the low-data regime.
-In contrast to conventional transfer learning where a model is pre-trained on a task and then adapted to a slightly modified task through fine-tuning, we often do not need to change the weights of a \gls{gpm}, since the model can adapt to new problems at inference time through techniques such as \gls{icl}\autocite{brown2020language} or \gls{rag} (see \Cref{sec:model_adaptation}).\autocite{lewis2020retrieval}

-\glspl{gpm} are not chemistry-specific models.
-They are models for general use that leverage cross-domain information.
-Chemistry is deeply intertwined with other scientific fields, including physics, biology, and mathematics.
-Being able to access all this knowledge at inference time can be critical.
-In addition, there is a compelling argument to be made for \glspl{llm}: natural language has evolved to represent all concepts that humans can ponder.
-Thus, leveraging natural language might be a very productive way to approach scientific discovery.
-Furthermore, \glspl{gpm} can be integrated with problem-solving tools (\Cref{sec:agents}).
-Such systems are typically described as being \emph{agentic} and are key to further automation and integration of \gls{ai} systems in the real world.

-In the following, we discuss how such models work and can be trained.
+In the following, we discuss the inner workings of such models and the process of building them.